 Last week, the New York Times published an article on weed addiction, which sparked further discussion on the topic both within and outside the cannabis industry.
 While it is true that some individuals can develop a dependency on cannabis, the article’s focus on weed addiction fails to recognize the broader picture of cannabis use and the potential benefits that it can provide.

 While cannabis addiction does exist, many argue it is not as serious as alcohol abuse in young people and adults.
 And let’s not forget about the rising opioid and fentanyl epidemic that takes more than 100 innocent lives per day.
-With hundreds of children dying every day from fentanyl, should cannabis addiction truly be our focus as a nation?
+With hundreds of people dying every day from fentanyl, should cannabis addiction truly be our focus as a nation?

 We are not trying to minimize the severity for those who experience cannabis addiction, but we do believe it is important to look at the plant from a wide-lens perspective to avoid demonizing those who use cannabis or work in the industry and do not suffer from cannabis dependence.
 In fact, many of those who advocate for cannabis legalization do not consume marijuana at all.